-Moreover, a black clip can also be manually inserted as described in "How to Manually Insert a Black Clip in a Playlist" on page 148.
+Moreover, a black clip can also be manually inserted.

 When inserted into a playlist, a black clip is played out like a normal element.
 Therefore, it is taken into account for on-air time calculation and remaining time calculation.
 Black clip related information will be displayed on OSD while played out.
 Almost all operations allowed on playlist elements will be possible on a black clip.
-Refer to section "Limitations" on page 148 for restriction on authorized operations.
 In addition, when a playlist containing black clips is copied to another EVS video server, black clips are kept.